-Since the mid-1970s, annual average rainfall has declined by around 15 per cent and resulted in an average 80 per cent reduction in streamflow runoff.
+Since the mid-1970s, annual average rainfall has declined by about 15 per cent and resulted in an average 80 per cent reduction in streamflow runoff.
 Before 1975, the average streamflow to Perth’s drinking water dams was 420 GL (gigalitres or billion litres).
-Now, we expect to receive only around 25 GL annually.
+Now, we expect to receive only about 25 GL annually.

-The impacts of climate change and increasing groundwater use has shifted our groundwater systems out of balance.
-Since 1980, groundwater levels across the Gnangara Mound have fallen by up to 10 metres in some areas, representing a 1000 GL loss of aquifer storage – the equivalent of 1000 Optus Stadiums full of water.
+The impacts of climate change and increasing groundwater use have shifted our groundwater systems out of balance.
+Since 1980, groundwater levels across the Gnangara Mound have fallen by up to 10 metres in some areas, representing a 1,000 GL loss of aquifer storage – the equivalent of 1,000 Optus Stadiums full of water.

 More than 1,000 gigalitres of groundwater storage has been lost from the Superficial aquifer of the Gnangara groundwater system since 1980.

 The lowered watertable is evident through the visible drying of wetlands such as Loch McNess and the loss of the unique Yanchep cave ecosystems.
 Lowered water levels has also led to increased acidity in lakes Mariginiup, Gnangara, Joondalup and Goollelal.
 Now, over half of the 30 sites used to gauge the health of Gnangara’s groundwater-dependent ecosystems are breaching minimum water levels.